 Will Your Child Be Taking AP Exams?
 Here’s What You Need to Know

 Now that you know studying for AP Exams is well worth the effort, what’s the best way to prepare for test day?
-Here are a few tips from our leading AP Coaches:
+Here are a few tips from our leading AP tutors and academic coaches:

 - Put test day on your calendar now.
 You can click here for this year’s AP timeline from College Board.
 Pay special attention to testing days and the tip on using AP classroom resources.

 - Devote study time to every subject.
-If your student is taking multiple AP exams, we recommend a unique AP Tutor and 8-hour plan for each one.
-Remember, each test could potentially save you thousands of dollars, so every subject is worth the effort!
+If your student is taking multiple AP exams, we recommend a unique AP tutor who is an expert in each subject.
+Remember, each passed test could potentially save you thousands of dollars.
+Every subject is worth the effort!

 Step 1: Get an AP Coach